 Our Hot Glass Demos, our Studio and our extensive HVAC system (which protects our collections and ensures the comfort of our guests) run year-round and require a lot of energy.
 To minimize our energy consumption, we invest in and maintain modern mechanical HVAC systems, with digital building control systems and variable speed drives.

 Each time we rebuild or install a new furnace, we look at ways to “right size” the equipment to use only the amount of heat and energy needed for the glassmaking projects.
 When possible, we recuperate heat, and look for ways to use waste heat to reduce energy consumption.

 When we undertake new projects in the facility, we explore environmentally friendly options to reduce energy consumption and minimize impact.
-For instance, as we move ahead with our North Wing expansion, we are incorporating a number of green elements to the facility, including natural daylighting, and energy efficient building materials and temperature and air quality controls.
-The addition, when complete, will be a LEED-certified building.
+The new Contemporary Art + Design Wing, which is in the process of becoming LEED certified, incorporates a number of green elements to the facility, including natural daylighting, and energy efficient building materials and temperature and air quality controls.